kate-kholyavkina/portfolio-kholyavkina/README.md

-# My Portfolio - Kholyavkina Kate
+# My Portfolio - Karteryna Oliinyk

 This is my tiny but beautiful portfolio project.